Cozy Peach Kitchen

 Instructions

-• Meanwhile, mix together the marinade: vegetable broth, soy sauce, apple cider vinegar, maple syrup, garlic powder, onion powder, smoked paprika.
+• Meanwhile, mix together the marinade: vegetable broth, soy sauce, apple cider vinegar, maple syrup, liquid smoke, garlic powder, onion powder, smoked paprika.
+Taste the marinade and add additional liquid smoke, just ½ teaspoon at a time, to reach desired level of smokiness.

-• Line the tempeh up in a 2-3 quart baking dish (any dish will do as long as the tempeh fits in a single layer).
+• Line the tempeh up in a shallow dish.
 Pour the marinade over the tempeh.
 Marinate for at least 15 minutes and up to 24 hours.

 • Heat a large skillet over medium heat.
 Once hot, add enough oil to coat.